 Assessing whether someone is addicted to painkillers or not is a difficult task.
 The issue with opiates such as Vicodin, Morphine and Oxycontin is they serve a useful purpose in the treatment of pain.
 Unfortunately, opiates are also highly addictive.
-It can happen in a relatively short period of time, which is why so many people get addicted without even realizing it.
-Before they know it, they are caught in the cycle of addiction, facing the prospects of opioid detox.
+It can happen in a relatively short period of time.
+That is is why so many people get addicted without even realizing it.
+Before they know it, they are caught in the cycle of addiction.
+They face the prospect of an opioid detox program.

 Anyone who tries to stop abusing substances like painkillers and heroin is putting their life at risk if they try to do so “cold turkey.”
 That’s not a dramatization.
 It’s a fact.
 Depending on the depth of one’s addiction to opiate-based substances, there are some withdrawal symptoms that can create serious medical issues.
 If for no other reason, this is why a viable opioid detox is highly recommended.

 Perhaps a better understanding of the symptoms of opioid withdrawal will draw a clearer picture of the risks involved.
 The lesser of the known withdrawal symptoms include things like restlessness, anxiety, sweating, a runny nose, and frequent yawning.
 None of these would appear to be a major concern.

 As the withdrawal period continues, the symptoms only get worse.
 The individual is likely to experience symptoms such as stomach cramping, vomiting, and diarrhea, blurred vision and chills.
 At the pinnacle, things get more serious.
 The body could go into convulsions or seizures, the heart rate increases dramatically, blood pressure increases and hallucinations could occur.
 All of these symptoms put a significant strain on the human body.
 Is it worth the risk to go through these issues when a safe and viable opioid detox program is available?